Family Support Worker

 Children's Support Drop-in:

 Every Wednesday lunchtime: This idea was suggested by the pupils at Peterbrook.
-It's aim is to listen to any pupils (years 3- 6) who have any worries at home or at school, especially regarding the SAT's Tests, friendships, bullying, etc. I listen and offer support and practical advice.
+It's aim is to listen to any pupils (years 3- 6) who have any worries at home or at school, especially regarding the SAT's Tests, friendships, bullying, etc. we listen and offer support and practical advice.